 2. Use the handles of your travel stroller

-If you have a stroller with two separate handles, you may be able to put the carrying handle of your infant car seat in the farthest back position and “hang” it over your stroller handle.
+If you have a travel stroller with two separate handles, you may be able to put the carrying handle of your infant car seat in the farthest back position and “hang” it over your stroller handle.

 If traveling with a convertible or toddler car seat, you may be able to lengthen the straps of your car seat and loop them over the handles with the car seat facing your stroller.

-Just remember, if your travel stroller is very lightweight, you’ll want to remove the car seat before removing your child to avoid a tip over (the same goes for when you hang that heavy diaper bag or daypack on it).
+Just remember, if your travel stroller is very lightweight, you’ll NEED to remove the car seat before removing your child to avoid a tip over (the same goes for when you hang that heavy diaper bag or daypack on it).
 See recommended strollers in the Best Lightweight Strollers for Travel.

 3. Carry the car seat on your back